ethpandaops/brakebear/tests/README.md

 1. Create a new directory: `tests/my-test/`
 2. Add `docker-compose.yml` with test containers
-3. Add `breakbear.yaml` with limit configuration
+3. Add `brakebear.yaml` with limit configuration
 4. Containers should use `build: context: ..`
-5. Use the shared network: `breakbear-test`
+5. Use the shared network: `brakebear-test`

 Example:
 ```yaml